wellyshen/react-cool-starter/README.md

 ## Setup Redux DevTools Extension

 The [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension) let us wire up our Redux app to a time-traveling debugger.
 It's enabled in development only.
-You can follow the installation guide to use it:
+You can follow these installation guides to use it:

 **For Chrome**
 * from [Chrome Web Store](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd);